ds300/derivablejs/README.md

 There is a proper gitbook tutorial on the way!

-##### npm
-Available as `derivable`.

 ##### Browser
 Either with browserify/webpack/common-js-bundler-du-jour or build as umd bundle with `npm run build -- --umd`

-##### Batteries Not Included
-DerivableJS expects you to use immutable (or effectively immutable) data.
-It also expects derivation functions to be pure.
-JavaScript isn't really set up to handle such requirements out of the box, so get yoself some [Immutable](https://facebook.github.io/immutable-js/) datas.

 ##### Equality Woes
 JavaScript is entirely whack when it comes to equality.
 People do [crazy jazz](https://github.com/ramda/ramda/blob/v0.16.0/src/internal/_equals.js) trying to figure out if some stuff is the same as some other stuff.